sap-tutorials/eda/tutorials/aem-forward-events-sbpa/aem-forward-events-sbpa.md

 - You have access to an SAP Integration Suite, advanced event mesh tenant and an SAP Integration Suite tenant.

 ## You will learn
-- How to configure REST Delivery Points in SAP Integration Suite, advanced event mesh
+- How to configure REST Delivery Points in SAP Integration Suite, advanced event mesh.
-- How to forward messages from a queue to a REST consumer
+- How to forward messages from a queue to a REST consumer.

 ## Intro